 The test checks the blood pressure and oxygen levels in your lungs and heart.
 It also checks how well your heart is pumping.
 This test is different from left heart catheterization.
 That test checks for blockages in the coronary arteries.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to keep a list of the medicines you take.
 Ask your doctor when you can expect to have your test results.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter D544 in the search box to learn more about "Right Heart Catheterization: About This Test."
+Enter D544 in the search box to learn more about "Right Heart Catheterization: About This Test".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.